Data source merge strategies

 When choosing a merge key strategy, it’s important to consider what type of records you have and whether they share any common values.
 Depending on the identifier values your data source contacts have, you may need to adjust the unique identifiers in Ortto to suit your merge key strategy.

 For a CRM data source like Salesforce, Pipedrive or HubSpot, you might have contacts that share a common work email address or phone number.
-As such, you may find it more suitable to set your primary unique identifier to a Contact ID or similar, with the email address as a fallback.
-Then you can use these identifiers with the Match only if previous merge key is empty strategy to prevent contacts who share an email address from being merged.
+As such, you may find it more suitable to use the Match only if previous merge key is empty strategy, as Ortto will automatically use the data source record ID as the highest-priority merge key, preventing contacts who share an email address or phone number from being incorrectly merged.

 For an e-commerce data source like Shopify, you might prefer to keep the default unique identifiers (email as primary, phone number as fallback) and use the Merge with any key match strategy to merge records with matching identifiers to avoid creating duplicate customer records.